DoSomething/forge/README.md

 Neue was built for our internal needs at DoSomething.org, but it could also work for your organization.
 Feel free to fork this repository and use it as a starting point for your own website and style guide.

 # Usage
-You can get your own copy of the latest version of the Pattern Library by [downloading a release](https://github.com/DoSomething/ds-neue/releases) or by using [Bower](http://bower.io):
+You can get your own copy of the Pattern Library by [downloading a release](https://github.com/DoSomething/ds-neue/releases) or by using [Bower](http://bower.io):

 ```
 bower install git@github.com:DoSomething/ds-neue.git